Kentops/US-Capitol-Quiz/README.md

 # US-Capitol-Quiz
-A 10 question quiz on US State Capitals
+A 10-question quiz on US State Capitals